SiliconLabs/wfx-fullMAC-tools/Examples/STM32/WF200_driver_F429ZI_FreeRTOS-LwIP/Drivers/wf200_driver/doxygen/docs/wf200_fmac_driver/wf200_initialization.md

 ## 3. Firmware download

-First of all, the WF200 clock is enabled in ::wf200_download_run_bootloader.
-An optional test to verify the SRAM access is performed.
+First, the WF200 clock is enabled in ::wf200_download_run_bootloader and an optional test to verify the SRAM access is performed.

 The firmware download is handled by ::wf200_download_run_firmware.
 A firmware binary needs to be loaded to the chip at power-up.
 The binary is signed and encrypted.
 This binary file is stored in a c table in wfm_wf200_XX.h (XX depending on the keyset used by WF200).